Josep Pedrerol: Trajectory

 The program drew the network's largest audience and cemented its position as the country's leading soccer talk show.Pedrerol was appointed head of sports for the group in its second season (2009/10) to coordinate sports programming and generate synergies with his "late night".
-In its third season, 2010/11, Punto pelota reached its best ratings ever, reaching the channel's all-time high in the midst of the "Clásicos" (up to four in the three competitions), with the program following the Real Madrid-Fútbol Club Barcelona League match on April 16, 2011, the first of the four played, where it reached an average audience share of 8.2%.
+In its third season, 2010/11, Punto pelota reached its best ratings ever, reaching the channel's all-time high in the midst of the "Clásicos" (up to four in the three competitions), with the program following the Real Madrid-Fútbol Club Barcelona League match on 16 April 2011, the first of the four played, where it reached an average audience share of 8.2%.

 In September 2013,La Sexta, an Atresmedia channel, hired him as presenter of Jugones, the 3:00 p.m. sports news program, to compete with Deportes Cuatro's "Los Manolos," broadcast in the same time slot, from Monday to Friday, 3:00 p.m. to 3:30 p.m.
 Since 2018, it has surpassed Deportes Cuatro and is the leading sports news program in the afternoons.
 He juggles this work with the direction and presentation of Punto pelota until December of the same year.

-After five and a half seasons (2008–2013) at the head of Punto pelota, due to disagreements with the leadership of the network, on December 4, 2013, he was dismissed as director and presenter of the program.
-He reached an agreement with Atresmedia, the company for which he had been working since September 2013, to broadcast in its group the heir program El chiringuito de Jugones which premiered on Nitro on January 6, 2014, barely a month after his abrupt departure from Intereconomía.
+After five and a half seasons (2008–2013) at the head of Punto pelota, due to disagreements with the leadership of the network, on 4 December 2013, he was dismissed as director and presenter of the program.
+He reached an agreement with Atresmedia, the company for which he had been working since September 2013, to broadcast in its group the heir program El chiringuito de Jugones which premiered on Nitro on 6 January 2014, barely a month after his abrupt departure from Intereconomía.
 The program starts with the entire sports block and storyline of Punto pelota, its predecessor.
-After Nitro's closure, it was broadcast between May 5 and July 17, 2014 on La Sexta.
-During the 2014/15 season, which began on August 18, 2014, the program was broadcast on Neox.
+After Nitro's closure, it was broadcast between 5 May and 17 July 2014, on La Sexta.
+During the 2014/15 season, which began on 18 August 2014, the program was broadcast on Neox.
 From the third season of the program until today, it was broadcast from Sunday to Thursday from 00:00 to 02:45 hours on Mega.

 During the 2015–18 three-year period, Atresmedia held the broadcasting rights for Spain for the UEFA Champions League free-to-air matches on Tuesdays.
 During that period, he hosted "Champions Total" on Mega, the program that analyzed and summarized the competition, broadcast after Tuesday and Wednesday from 22:30 to 00:00, prior to El chiringuito de Jugones.